-Experiments with three different combinations of uniaxial load and fault angle are presented here: P=12 MPa and $\alpha = 25^{\circ}$ , P=15 MPa and $\alpha = 25^{\circ}$ , and P=18 MPa and $\alpha = 28^{\circ}$ .
-Results for the case P=12 MPa and $\alpha = 25^{\circ}$ are given in Figure 6 where it is obvious that rupture propagation is strongly asymmetric.
-The rupture propagating to the right (in the 'T-' direction) is suppressed for about $26\mu$ s before accelerating to a rupture speed that oscillates around the generalized Rayleigh wave speed $c{GR}$ .
-Rupture propagation to the left (in the 'C+' direction) transitions to supershear speed almost immediately upon nucleation and accelerates toward the P-wave speed in undamaged Homalite.
-This behavior is quite different from that observed by Xia et al. [2004, 2005a] for ruptures on the interface between Homalite and polycarbonate where, for the same P and $\alpha$ , rupture in the '+' direction propagated at $c{GR}$ while rupture in the '-' direction propagated at the supershear speed $P{slow}$ , the P wave speed in the more compliant polycarbonate.
-Since the contrast in shear wave speed across the fault plane is comparable in both systems ( 80% for polycarbonate/ Homalite and 83% for damaged Homalite/ Homalite), the very different nature of the observed asymmetry implies that damage plays an important mechanical role beyond just reducing the wave speeds.
+Experiments with three different combinations of uniaxial load and fault angle are presented here: P=12 MPa and $\alpha=25^\circ$, P=15 MPa and $\alpha=25^\circ$, and P=20 MPa and $\alpha=28^\circ$.
+Results for the case P=12 MPa and $\alpha=25^\circ$ are given in Fig. 6 where it is obvious that rupture propagation is strongly asymmetric.
+The rupture propagating to the right (in the 'T-' direction) is suppressed for about 26 μ s before accelerating to a rupture speed that oscillates around the generalized Rayleigh wave speed C{GR} .
+Rupture propagation to the left (in the 'C+' direction) transitions to supershear speed almost immediately upon nucleation and accelerates toward the P wave speed in undamaged Homalite.
+This behavior is quite different from that observed by (Xia et al., 2004, 2005a) for ruptures on the interface between Homalite and polycarbonate where, for the same P and α , rupture in the '+' direction propagated at $c{\rm GR}$ while rupture in the '-' direction propagated at the supershear speed $P{\rm slow}$, the P wave speed in the more compliant polycarbonate.
+Since the contrast in shear wave speed across the fault plane is comparable in both systems (80% for polycarbonate/Homalite and 83%for damaged Homalite/Homalite), the very different nature of the observed asymmetry implies that damage plays an important mechanical role beyond just reducing the wave speeds.

 We propose the following explanation of these observations.
-Propagation at $c_p$ in the C+ direction is the same behavior observed for undamaged Homalite in Figure 4.
+Propagation at c_p in the C+ direction is the same behavior observed for undamaged Homalite in Fig. 4.
 We hypothesize that compression at the crack tip immobilizes the flaws comprising the damage and they play no role in dynamic propagation.
-This hypothesis is supported by the observation in Figure 7 that the Mach angles in Homalite and damaged Homalite are nearly equal.
-The ratio between the S-wave speed in Homalite and in damage Homalite is related the ratio of the Mach angles as where the superscript 'd' refers to damaged Homalite.
-This ratio is plotted as a function of time in Figure 7.
-Based on the measured velocities in Table 1, the expected ratio is hypothesis that the mechanical effects of the damage are suppressed on the compressive side of the rupture.
+This hypothesis is supported by the observation in Fig. 7 that the Mach angles in Homalite and damaged Homalite are nearly equal.
+The ratio between the S-wave speed in Homalite and in damaged Homalite is related the ratio of the Mach angles as where the superscript 'd' refers to damaged Homalite.
+This ratio is plotted as a function of time in Fig. 7.
+Based on the measured velocities in Table 1, the expected ratio is 0.83.
+The observed value is closer to 0.9 which supports our hypothesis that the mechanical effects of the damage are suppressed on the compressive side of the rupture.